-Q We show movies and TV shows that we have purchased or rented on DVD or through an online streaming service subscription.
+Q We show movies, TV, and other audiovisual content via DVD, Blu-Ray, download, stream, over the air broadcast, cable, or satellite TV.
 Do we still need a license to view or show it in public?

-Q We don’t charge admission.
+Q We do not charge admission to show the content.
 Do we still need a license?

 A Yes.
 A license is required regardless of whether an admission fee is charged.
 In fact, the Umbrella License only covers situations where admission is not charged.